 4. The Bakery

 One of the first things I recall when thinking of Kiki’s Delivery Service is always the bakery.
 It seems to me like a location that fuses the idea of magic with freshly baked bread.
 The signature bread wreath/business sign Mr. Osono hangs at the window is nothing less than a piece of mouth-watering art.
-In fact, I am convinced that the ideas this film has implanted in me were what caused me to apply at a bakery on impulse when passing by one last summer.
+In fact, I am convinced that the ideas this film has implanted in me were what made me drop off my resume at a bakery on impulse when passing by one last summer (the resume was originally going to a chiropractic clinic).
 After coming back from my summer bakery job, each procedure Kiki and the Osonos go through at the bakery strikes a chord in me for being painfully accurate.
 Bracing yourself with a small cringe before carrying a large tray of buns, bagging fresh loaves with care so that it doesn’t squish from the moisture before it cools, letting your eyes wander while answering phone orders and handling cash… it’s the little things that make me question if Miyazaki ever worked as a baker himself.
 The way Kiki naturally fills in whatever task needs to be done since her first day further highlights how independent and resourceful she is, making anybody feel a pang of love for her.

 3. Kind People